NHMRC recognises the importance of consumer and stakeholder input into the ME/CFS guidelines.

 Developing guidelines that are based on the latest evidence and that are trustworthy and implementable takes time.
 We want to ensure that a rigorous process is followed so that we can create a high-quality product.

-The guidelines will be developed over a three-year period, which commenced in late 2024.
-It is anticipated that an evidence review will be completed by late 2025 and draft guidelines will be released for public consultation by late 2027 or early 2028.
+The guidelines will be developed over a 3-year period, which commenced in late 2024.
+It is anticipated that an evidence review will be completed by late 2026 and draft guidelines will be released for public consultation by late 2027 or early 2028.

 Guideline publication and dissemination is anticipated to occur in mid-2028.
-Please refer to our website for further information: Guideline development for ME/CFS.
+Refer to the Guideline development for ME/CFS webpage for further information.

 Questions about the committees